-For the base I basically free handed what I thought that it seemed an adequate shape for a tree stump on a 2 inch insulation foam board, slightly basing it on the only reference picture I had.
+For the base I basically free-handed what I thought it seemed an adequate shape for a tree stump on a 2-inch insulation foam board, slightly basing it on the only reference picture I had.
 An ancient 2000 pixelated tree stump screenshot.
 Hooray!
-I made a smaller piece for the 3rd and 4th layer to reduce sanding and cutting when shaping the piece.
-These were cut in a bandsaw but can be easily cut with a snap off utility knife.
+I made a smaller piece for the 3rd and 4th layers to reduce sanding and cutting when shaping the piece.
+These were cut in a bandsaw but can be easily cut with a snap-off utility knife.
 Which I'll be using to reduce the shape later on.

 For those not familiar with this material, it is a lightweight Epoxy dough.
-Imagine play dough, but lightweight, way more sticky and probably more chemical.
-Ok in a serious note, its a 2 part epoxy that is very flexible and doughy like when uncured, but once cured its very lightweight and solid, literally rock solid, when compact.
+Imagine play dough, but lightweight, way more sticky, and probably more chemical.
+Ok on a serious note, it's a 2 part epoxy that is very flexible and doughy like when uncured but once cured it's very lightweight and solid, literally rock-solid, when compact.
 I point this out because it can be brittle if used in very thin layers less than 1 inch thick.
 So have that in mind when using it.
-Make sure to test it out to familiarize with this material and know whats the best use for this, i assure you its very handy.
+Make sure to test it out to familiarize yourself with this material and know what's the best use for this, I assure you it's very handy.
 Some examples here!

-Once I applied all the foam, around 1 whole trial kit, the part holding the Majoras itself needed to be build and added.
-I have a box with over 20 of this tubing (ill link as soon as i remember the proper name) which i use for my Samus helmet, and they worked perfectly for what I wanted, a flexible sturdy core for the branch.
+Once I applied all the foam, around 1 whole trial kit, the part holding the Majoras itself needed to be built and added.
+I have a box with over 20 of this tubing (ill link as soon as i remember the proper name) which I use for my Samus helmet, and they worked perfectly for what I wanted, a flexible sturdy core for the branch.

 Adding the free foam to the branch part is way easier since there is a base for it to get stuck to.
 Now everything is left to cure for 8 hours or so.
 Since the heat in PR is around 95F most of the time it doesn't take long to get solid so I'm somewhat lucky.